tstephen22/Fairness-Through-Uncertainty/README.md

 This paper focuses on individual fairness in Bayesian Neural Networks (BNNs).
 Individual fairness ensures that similar individuals receive similar outcomes by a model.
 Specifically, we undertake the definition of ε − δ individual fairness.
-BNNs offer advan- tages over deterministic neural networks due to their ability to quantify uncertainty and effectively handle smaller datasets; a capability that has led to their adoption in critical fields such as medicine.
+BNNs offer advantages over deterministic neural networks due to their ability to quantify uncertainty and effectively handle smaller datasets; a capability that has led to their adoption in critical fields such as medicine.